jexxa-projects/Jexxa/docs/adr/002-visible-flow-of-control.md

 Accepted

 ## Context

-We need to visualize the flow of control to simplify the understanding of a large business application.
-Ideally the
-developer is guided through the business application on source code level as follows.

-*   `Driving Adapter` &rarr; `Inbound Port` &rarr; `Outbound Port` &rarr; `Driven Adapter`
+Most today’s frameworks bind technology stacks automatically to your application core.
+If at all, you have to add a new dependency and rebuild the application.
+Unfortunately, you hide the flow of control which makes it harder for beginners to understand an application which is based on a ports and adapters architecture.
+This is especially true for the entry points of your application.

+This might be obvious to incoming synchronous calls (RMI), but can be hard to see for incoming asynchronous messaging.
+Most frameworks use annotations here, but the developer must be aware of them.

 ## Decision

-* The main method explicitly binds driving adapter to the application core.
-Even though this causes some boilerplate code which is tolerated because the main method represents the unique starting point of the flow of control.
+* Jexxa uses explicit binding for driving adapters so that the main method represents the single starting point for the flow of control.
-* The attributes of the constructor of an inbound port are the outbound ports and must be interfaces.
-No other objects are accepted.

 * See tutorial [TimeService - Flow of Control](../../tutorials/TimeService/README-FlowOfControl.md) for further information.

 ## Consequences